-The legend of this particular yancha is long and complex.
+The legend of this particular yancha (rock tea) is long and complex.
 It’s traced back to a Wuyi mountain tea farmer who wished to find where the rivers begin their journey.
 The farmer set out on a quest to the top of the mountain.
 He walked for hours up the cliffs, entirely surrounded by clouds and mist.
 Suddenly, he met a mountain spirit disguised as an old man, a mountain spirit, who guided him to some tea bushes.
 The farmer took some back to his village and cultivated them.
 The resulting tea was some of the purest that the villagers ever had.
-They named it “Water Sprite” to honor the mountain spirit.

 1g per 20ml 10sec + 5sec for each subsequent infusion